ajlr07/WHSTechNotes/README.md

 and when tey say it they change their voice tone, they make it more slow i think it will be in school culture because is something really popular i heart it even out of the school all day.
+# october 6 2025
+to be honest i think cell phones new police will hwlp students to do not distract them selves, but i dont think that is good that we can use like in lunch or when we are done with our assigment, i will allow games in computers because sometimes we are bored and we need a distrction